 In cases such as DUI manslaughter or assault, we defend the drunk driving aspects of the case while attacking the evidence of causation.
 The more we can show that the accident did not result from your conduct as a driver, the more likely it is we can beat the felony charge.
 The key to success in felony DUI defense is not necessarily to prove an alternative causation scenario.
 Instead, it’s enough to show that the prosecution can’t prove its causation theory beyond a reasonable doubt.

-Find out how experienced defense lawyers can find ways to protect you from the consequences of a felony conviction.
+Find out how our experienced defense lawyers can find ways to protect you from the consequences of a felony DUI conviction.
 Contact the Sprano Law Firm in Fairfax for a free consultation.

 Fairfax, VA 22030